maximaximal/TiSuite/docs/index.md

   * Unsafe blocks and includes of normal TiBasic files.
   * Typed variables and function parameters as an addition to the normal TiBasic syntax.
   * Modifyable design using a documented python API and the generated AST.

+# Location of the most recent documentation

+The most recent documentation version can be found at [ReadTheDocs.org](http://tisuite.readthedocs.org/en/latest/).